 What Kind of Pillow Should I Use?

-While it’s completely true that some pillows are better than others, I believe that finding the right pillow is rather subjective.
-I’ve sampled a LOT of different pillows over the past 9 years, and I’ve found one that I truly enjoy sleeping on… Latex.
+Patients ask me almost every day what kind of pillow they should be using.
+While it’s no secret that some pillows are better than others, I believe that finding the right pillow is rather subjective.
+I’ve sampled a LOT of different pillows over the past 12 years, but one kind in particular stands out above the rest: Latex.

-Regardless of the type of pillow you choose, just follow a few basic guidelines: First, don’t use down/feather pillows.
-While they are pleasant to the touch, and used in many fine hotels, they’re not supportive.
-Second, your pillow should never induce neck pain, soreness, or headaches in the morning.
-Third, don’t sleep with more than one pillow beneath your head.
+3. Don’t sleep with more than one pillow beneath your head.
 Your forehead and chin should be level with the floor when sleeping on your side.
 If your forehead it tilted up, your pillow is too thick.
 If your forehead tilts down, your pillow is too thin.

 Leave a Reply